instacart/formula/docs/Formula-Android.md

 If your `Activity` has another base class, you can just copy logic from `FormulaAppCompatActivity` into your `Activity`.

 ### And that's it
 Formula takes care of the rest.
-The RxJava state stream is instantiated and subscribed to when the user enters declared navigation destination.
-We dispose of the stream only when user exits the destination.
+This is how the state observable works:

+- When `FormulaFragment` is added, we instantiate and subscribe to the state observable.
+- When `FormulaFragment` is removed, we destroy the state observable.

+The state management observable continues to run during configuration changes or if you navigate to another fragment.

 ## Passing arguments to a fragment
 Arguments can be passed using fragment key class.
 For example, we want to pass initial count